Azure/mlops-templates/README.md

 # Azure MLOps (v2) Solution Accelerator

 Welcome to the MLOps (v2) solution accelerator repository!
 This project is intended to serve as the starting point for MLOps implementation in Azure.
-The main repository fromj where you can start can be found in this [main README file](https://github.com/Azure/mlops-v2/blob/main/README.md)
+The main repository from where you can start can be found in this [main README file](https://github.com/Azure/mlops-v2/blob/main/README.md)

 ## Contributing